MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/index.md

 <ul>
     <li>Learn about each offering and see how each stack up against the other in terms of support, array of features and investment of time</li>
-    <li>Follow a prebuilt path to success that will lead to being able to integrate and work with any of the Xbox Live features</li>
 </ul>

 <ul class="cardsY panelContent cols cols2">